Jawahar Yadav (Pandit)

-Jawahar Yadav, alias Pandit, was an Indian politician.
-He was leader of the Samajwadi Party.
+Jawahar Yadav, alias Pandit, was an Indian politician from the Samajwadi Party.
 He was elected as Member of the Uttar Pradesh Legislative Assembly from Jhunsi Vidhansabha of Allahabad district (which was converted into Phulpur Vidhansabha after 2008 delimitation).
-Jawahar was originally from Jaunpur who came to neighboring district Allahabad in search of employment and started the business of liquor and extracting morang sand from the Ganga-Yamuna basin.
+Jawahar was originally from Jaunpur who came to the neighboring district Allahabad in search of employment and started the business of liquor and extracting morang sand from the Ganga-Yamuna basin.

 Rise in politics

 Along with business, he started trying his luck in politics as well and in 1989 joined the Janata Dal, the party of the then Chief Minister Mulayam Singh Yadav, later in 1992, when Mulayam Singh Yadav formed the Samajwadi Party, he joined it.
 Jawahar soon joined Mulayam Singh Yadav's close circle.Jawahar Yadav had made his inroads strong in a short time in the stronghold of veteran SPs like Pandit Janeshwar Mishra, Rewati Raman Singh.
 SP chief Mulayam Singh Yadav used to take Jawahar's name in every meeting of the district.
 Jawahar used to be on his platform, due to this, Jawahar Yadav was made the candidate of Samajwadi Party from Jhunsi assembly in the 1993 assembly elections.
 Being a flamboyant young leader who was elected MLA from here, he was also close to veteran leaders of SP.
 Due to which his identity soon became among the leaders of the state level.